political-analysis/history-of-the-world/01-history-of-the-universe.md

 Cultures in all regions of the world for all of known history have had [stories of the origins of the world](https://en.wikipedia.org/wiki/Creation_myth).
 Since these stories contradict each other on so many points, most of them are false.

 By "the world," I shall mean "what exists."
 In this nomenclature, the known universe is part of the world.
-We assume there are unknown things that exist, which are also part of the world.
 God is part of the world, if God exists; angels are part of the world if they exist; and so forth.

 The question of the origins of the world is really a conflation of two potentially related questions.
 First, why does anything exist?
 This is a deep mystery which has not yielded much to rational investigation.
 Second, what is the ancient history of the world going back to the beginning of time, if time has a beginning?
 The second question is also a deep mystery, but more amenable to rational investigation.